mdy/melody/README.md

 - `"#sha"` will install a specific revision of the repo
 - You can also use ranges similar to [npm-semver](https://github.com/npm/node-semver#ranges)
 - TODO: Expand SemVer range docs here

+### Importing local dependencies

+If you would like to import a package from another local repository, unfortunately at this time Melody cannot help you.
+Instead, we suggest temporarily removing that dependency from your `Melody.toml` and `vendor` subdirectory, and letting Go toolchain reference that local dependency via GOPATH.
+Once you've pushed the local changes to the origin server, you can return to vendoring that dependency via Melody.

 ## Contribution and Improvements